ermongroup/Sequential-Variational-Autoencoder/readme.md

 This is the implementation of the Sequential VAE.
-(Cite) identifies a link between power of latent code and sharpness of generated samples.
+(Paper to appear) identifies a link between power of latent code and sharpness of generated samples.
 We are able to generate fairly sharp samples by gradually augmenting the power of latent code.

 Samples look like this